trivialsoftware/trivialdb/ReadMe.md

 TrivialDb supports the `pk` option for setting a primary key.
 Keys are **always added to your object**, but with the `pk` options, you can control what field it is stored under.
 (By default, it's `id`.)

-TrivialDB also support `expiration` on keys.
-You must pass in an expiration time as a unix timestamp.
-After that time TrivialDB will automatically delete the key.
-Doing another set with a different expiration will change the time.

 #### Removing Values

 * Synchronous